ckorris/easi_aug/Readme.md

 After opening CMake:

-- Under **Where is the source code:**, put in the root folder where you cloned easi_aug.
+- Under **Where is the source code:** put in the root folder where you cloned easi_aug.
 Ex: "C:/Projects/easi_aug"
-- Under **Where to build the binaries:**, put in the same path with '/build/ appended.
+- Under **Where to build the binaries:** put in the same path with '/build/ appended.
 Ex: "C:/Projects/easi_aug/build"
 - Click **Configure**
 - Under **Specify the generator for this project**, select "Visual Studio 15 2017 Win64".
 If that option is missing, you may need to install Visual Studio 2017.
 - Click **Finish** on that Window, followed by **Generate**